Elsawy235/Project/README.md

-# project AWS project using Terraform
+# AWS project using Terraform
 this project enabling you create:-
 1- Vpc with cider (192.168.0.0/16)
 2- two subnets